Sentiment-trader/ipal-contracts/README.md

 The KnowledgeMarket contract implements several key features:

+**Update July 2025**
+The `KnowledgeMarket` contract has been enhanced to support:
+- **Co-ownership** of subscriptions, allowing multiple addresses to share management of a vault
+- **Platform fee splitting**, enabling automatic distribution of revenue between primary and co-owners
+- **Improved metadata handling**, with richer on-chain data for vaults and subscription NFTs

 ### Subscription Management
 Vault owners can:
 - Create subscription offerings with custom pricing and duration